Stunningly dramatic coastlines, towering volcanic mountains, spectacular waterfalls, Hawaii is in a league of its own as a cruise destination.

-Honolulu, Hawaii's capital, is often the first stop for tourists.
-The Wakiki beach is the centre of activity in Honolulu, with an impressive crescent shaped beach front with a large amount of hotels close by.
-Known for its surfing, Honolulu is ideal for anyone with an interest in all watersports, from canoeing and kayaking to snorkeling and swimming.
+Honolulu, the capital of Hawaii, is often the first stop for tourists.
+The Wakiki beach is the centre of activity in Honolulu, with an impressive crescent shaped beach front and a large amount of hotels close by.
+Known for surfing, Honolulu is ideal for anyone with an interest in watersports, from canoeing and kayaking to snorkeling and swimming.
 Honolulu is also known as a hotspot for arts, culture and nightlife.
 With a large number of clubs, restaurants and bars in Wakiki and Chinatown you are sure to find the ideal place for you.Highlights of Honolulu

 - Visit famous locations like Aloha Tower, Diamond Head and the Hawaii Theatre

 - Discover the history of Hawaii at museums commemorating Pearl Harbour

 - Explore the art galleries of the Chinatown art district

 In Hilo discover a diverse and beautiful landscape, from white sand beaches and dramatic waterfalls to black sand beaches and snow-covered volcanoes.
 The charming farmer's markets, restaurants and shops in Hilo town are sure to keep you entertained for your stay.
 A day trip away from Hilo is also highly recommended, with two mountains, Mauna Kea and Mauna Loa, being in close proximity, providing an ideal way to view Hawaii Island from above.
 The slow and friendly pace of Hilo make it the perfect place to discover Hawaii.Highlights of Hilo

 - Discover natural wonders like Mauna Kea and Hawaii Volcanoes National Park

 - Visit the popular Hilo farmers market to discover local produce and crafts